synonymdev/bitkit/BUILD.md

 ## Build

-For iOS: Open the `ios` folder in Xcode to build the project.
+- For iOS: Open the `ios` folder in Xcode to build the project.

-For Android:

-- `yarn bundle` to build the app
+- For Android `yarn bundle` to build the app

+### Regtest Builds for Testing

-- `yarn bundle:regtest` to build the regtest app variant
+For Android: run `yarn bundle:regtest` to build the regtest app variant for release.

+For iOS:

+1. Run `yarn bundle:regtest:ios`
+2. In XCode, switch to the `bitkit.regtest` scheme
+3. Proceed the same as for the default scheme to build/archive the app.